This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 The most suitable suggestion for the current context is highlighted.

-If necessary, press Ctrl+Shift+Space once again.
+If necessary, press Control+Shift+Space once again.

 You can create syntactically correct code constructs by using statement completion.
 It inserts the necessary syntax elements (parentheses, braces, and semicolons) and gets you in a position where you can start typing the next statement.